SokratisLiakos/CS50-Intro-to-R-Problem-Sets/README.md

 A program that reads transportation data from a csv file and tells users how likely they are to be on time based on the line they chose and certain variables(peak hours,reliability etc).

 # Problem Set 3.1
-A program that predicts the number of travelers who will pass the Portland International Airport in any given year based on a dataframe of the number of travellers it received every year up until 2014.
+A program that predicts the number of travelers who will pass through Portland International Airport in a given year,based on a data frame of the number of travelers it received each year up to 2014.